wffls/waffles/docs/resources/consul.watch.md

 * datacenter: Can be provided to override the agent's default datacenter.
 Optional.
 * token: Can be provided to override the agent's default ACL token.
 Optional.
 * handler: The handler to invoke when the data view updates.
 Required.
-* file: The file to store the check in.
+* file: The file to store the watch in.
 Required.
-Defaults to /etc/consul.d/check-name.json
+Defaults to /etc/consul/agent/conf.d/watch-name.json

 ## Example